Articles in this section

 adaptive1.png

-The top row of five buttons allow a packer to input box size:
+The top row of five buttons allows a packer to input box size:

 adaptive2.png

-The bottom row of five buttons input the bag size:
+The bottom row of five buttons inputs the bag size:

 adaptive3.png